supereldar/lua-resty-access/README.md

 site:sessionConfig({cookie_prefix = "luarestyaccess_", access_persistent = false , access_time = 3600})
 ```

-If you want to process emails through your own smtp server you can use emailConfig method
+If you want to process emails through your own smtp server you can use emailConfig method.
 ```shell
 site:emailConfig({
   mode = "smtp",